Is Your Team Executing with Excellence?

-In this Executive Briefing, executing with excellence, I am going to share three steps to doing so.
-Sales managers, sales executives, sales and marketing executives, this message is for you.
+In this Executive Briefing, I will share the three steps to executing with excellence, Sales managers, sales executives, sales and marketing executives; this message is for you.

 Do you spend hours, days and months building your marketing plans, getting approval and doing what you need to do to get your plans and budgets secured for the next year?

 How much time do you spend working on executing with excellence?

-Well if you are like 90% of the companies out there, you do nothing.
-Beginning of the year January 3rd you roll out your plans and bring them to the sales force, and you are “supposedly” ready to go.
+Well, if you are like 90% of the companies out there, you do nothing.
+Beginning of the year, you roll out your plans and bring them to the sales force, and you are “supposedly” ready to go.

 It doesn’t work that way.